The OSA is pleased to announce it's continued growth in the Ontario soccer landscape by offer elite player leagues for both men and women.

 How will the U21 teams work?

-FC LONDON will have U21 team in the Men's Elite division of OSL and the Women's OWSL.
+FC LONDON will have U21 team in the Men's and Women's League 1 Reserve League.
 These teams will act as reserve teams to the League1 teams with unlimited callups.

 Where will home games be played?